stephensekula/Dedman-Thesis-Latex-Template/README.md

 > Note: There is probably some smarter way to incorporate changes directly into a thesis repo using Git submodules or using selective `git cherry-pick`.
 However, the maintainer hasn't spent time figuring that out yet.

-When you `git clone` this repo you should first copy the contents of this directory into the directory (please, for your own sake make that directory be a Git repo) that you're going to actually write your thesis in.
+When you `git clone` this repository you should first copy the contents of this directory into the directory (please, for your own sake make that directory be a Git repo) that you're going to actually write your thesis in.

 ```bash
 cp -r Dedman-Thesis-Latex-Template/* my_thesis_repo/